-The Superintendent or designee may disseminate health information and/or the district's student wellness policy to parents/guardians through district or school newsletters, handouts, parent/guardian meetings, district and school web sites, and other communications.
+The Superintendent/Principal or designee may disseminate health information and/or the district's student wellness policy to parents/guardians through school newsletters, handouts, parent/guardian meetings, school web sites, and other communications.
 Outreach to parents/guardians shall emphasize the relationship between student health and academic performance.

 '''

 (cf. 1100 - Communication with the Public)

-'''

 (cf. 1112 - Media Relations)

 (cf. 1113 - District and School Web Sites)

 (cf. 1114 - District-Sponsored Social Media)

 (cf. 6020 - Parent Involvement)

+'''

-In order to ensure that students have access to comprehensive health services, the district may provide access to health services at or near district schools and/or may provide referrals to community resources.
+In order to ensure that students have access to comprehensive health services, the district may provide access to health services at or near the district school and/or may provide referrals to community resources.